Wigner's theorem: Symmetry transformations

-Since the composition of two physical transformations and the reversal of a physical transformation are also physical transformations, the set of all ray transformations so obtained is a group acting on $\mathbf{P}(H)$.
+Since the composition of two physical transformations and the reversal of a physical transformation are also physical transformations, and since the composition is associative, the set of all ray transformations so obtained is a group acting on $\mathbf{P}(H)$.
 Not all bijections of $\mathbf{P}(H)$ are permissible as symmetry transformations, however.
 Physical transformations must preserve Born's rule.

 For a physical transformation, the transition probabilities in the transformed and untransformed systems should be preserved: